JD Spicer Zeb Solicitors Banner Image

 If your dog is considered to be from a prohibited breed or to be dangerously out of control, there is a strong likelihood that a court will make a Contingent Destruction Order (‘CDO’) to have the dog put down.

 Our expert criminal defence team have many years of experience dealing with dangerous dog offences and can advise and represent you to help secure the best possible outcome for you and your dog.
-Any mistakes made during police interview can be very hard to rectify, so it is essential to have expert legal advice and representation from the outset.
+Any mistakes made during a police interview can be very hard to rectify, so it is essential to have expert legal advice and representation from the outset.

 Get in touch